ulsa/auth0-demo/README.md

 The options in the table below are shown as Clojure keywords, eg `:auth-domain`.
 Those are used in the `profiles.clj` file, which is useful when running the system using Leiningen, running a REPL using Leiningen, or running tests using Leiningen.
-The file should looks like this:
+The file should look like this:

     {:dev-overrides
       {:env {:auth-domain "cljdemo.eu.auth0.com"